Global workforce

 Globalization offers compelling business advantages that extend far beyond cost savings:

-- Retention and competitive positioning.
+• Retention and competitive positioning.
 Offering remote work and global opportunities helps attract and retain top talent.
-In markets where 70-80% of workers prefer remote options, companies that embrace flexibility gain a significant competitive advantage.
+In markets where hybrid and remote work remain strongly preferred by knowledge workers, companies that embrace flexibility gain a meaningful competitive advantage.

 3. Globalization 4.0